 But on the other hand… I thought we had an understanding.
 If there’s one thing that solo travelers can’t do without, it’s their carry-ons.

-From November 1st 2018 onwards, you’ll only be able to take one handbag-sized carry-on into the cabin on flights unless you pay at least £6 for priority boarding when you initially book online.
+According to the Guardian, from November 1st, 2018 onwards, you’ll only be able to take one handbag-sized carry-on into the cabin on flights unless you pay at least £6 for priority boarding when you initially book online.

 It’s been reported that Ryanair will also only allow 95 out of 189 potential passengers book the £6 Priority Offer so you best book early and before the offer runs out!
 Once the Priority Offer has sold out, customers will have to check their carry-on in before security, at a cost of £16-£20 return.
 This could mean additional delays to your check-in journey, so be sure to plan ahead.